David-Mulder/paper-datatable/docs/styling.md

  Custom property | Description | Default
  ----------------|-------------|----------
- `--paper-datatable-divider-color` | divider color is used to draw the bottom line | --divider-color `--paper-datatable-selection-toolbar-color` | color of selected toolbar, should be 50 of the secondary color | `--paper-pink-50`
+ `--paper-datatable-divider-color` | divider color is used to draw the bottom line | --divider-color `--paper-datatable-selection-toolbar-color` | color of selection toolbar, should be 50 of the secondary color | `--paper-pink-50`
- `--paper-datatable-selection-toolbar-text-color` | text color of text and icons on selection toolbar | `--accent-color` `--paper-datatable-navigation-bar-text-color` | color of text in navigation bar |
+ `--paper-datatable-selection-toolbar-text-color` | color of text on selection toolbar | `--accent-color` `--paper-datatable-navigation-bar-text-color` | color of text in navigation bar |
- `--paper-datatable-top-toolbar-text-color` | color of text in the top toolbar |
+ `--paper-datatable-top-toolbar-text-color` | color of text in the top toolbar | `rgba(0,0,0,.54)` `--paper-datatable-selection-toolbar-icon-color` | color of icons on selection toolbar

 Mixins
 ---